Swordplay & Swashbucklers

 Like most of our fictional and cinematic adventure, we tend to sanitize or ignore facts in order to help create a fantasy more amenable to entertainment.
 Humans have done this for millennia.
 And there’s often nothing wrong with this unless we confuse the fantasy with the reality, which unfortunately happens all too often.

 Today, the ride has been modified somewhat to both fit with the Disney pirate films, which are only loosely inspired by the attraction, and to bring the attraction up-to-date with current social mores.
-The latter changes have generally been a good thing, I think, even if the changes are not historical.
-The attraction is a swashbuckling fantasy, after all, not an accurate animatronic documentary.
+The latter changes have generally been a good thing, I think, even if the changes are not historical (and a few I disagree with).
+The attraction is a swashbuckling fantasy, after all, not an accurate “Audio-Animatronic” documentary.
 I’m much less enamored of the changes in keeping with the film franchise.

 The most significant of the changing mores alterations to the attraction was the conversion of the pirates-chasing-women scene into one of pirates-chasing-food, and the conversion in 2018 of the bride auction scene into one of conquered residents bearing possessions, perhaps as ransom, and of the famous red-dressed redhead showing a leg into a red-dressed redheaded female pirate standing guard (and still, after a fashion, showing a leg).

-Personally, I much prefer the new scene and new redhead, ancient passing pre-adolescent fantasies notwithstanding.
+Personally, I prefer the new scene and new redhead, ancient passing pre-adolescent fantasies notwithstanding.

 In general, as in the original trope-setting (and great fun to watch) pirate swashbuckler, The Black Pirate (1926), leading women in pirate films are usually depicted as the “tavern wench” or “exotic wench,” or other saucy secondary love interest; or the “swooning heroine;” or the “pirate woman.”